Isogeometric Least-squares Collocation Method with Consistency and Convergence Analysis: Comparisons and discussions

-Furthermore, in Fig.~\ref{fig:beam_comparison}, we plot the relative error of the numerical solution vs. number of collocation points and running time vs. number of collocation points.
-We note that the IGA-C solutions do not show convergence as the the number of control points increases, as illustrated in Figs.~\ref{subfig:ela_delta_x}--~\ref{subfig:ela_tau_xy} (blue lines).
-However, the relative errors of the IGA-L fixed strategy decrease as the number of collocation points increases (red lines).
-Additionally, although the running time of the IGA-C method rapidly rises with more and more control points, the running time of the IGA-L fixed strategy increases at a nearly linear rate (Fig.~\ref{subfig:beam_time}).
+Furthermore, in Fig.~\ref{fig:beam_comparison}, we demonstrate the diagrams of $\log_{10}(h)$ v.s. $\log_{10}$(relative error).
+We can see that, on one hand, while the convergence rate of IGA-C and IGA-SC solutions is $O(h^4)$ for degree $p = 4, 5$, that of IGA-L solutions is $O(h^6)$ for degree $p=4, 5$.
+On the other hand, while the convergence rate of IGA-C solutions is $O(h^6)$ for degree $p = 6, 7$, that of IGA-L solutions is $O(h^8)$ for degree $p = 6, 7$.
+In addition, diagrams of $\log_{10}$(time) v.s. $\log_{10}$(relative error) for the three methods IGA-L, IGA-C, and IGA-SC are presented in Fig.~\ref{fig:beam_time_error}, and diagrams for IGA-L have the best performance.

-Note that in the IGA-C method the number of collocation points is fixed to be equal to the number of control points.
+\textbf{Example V (Stability:):} Note that, in the IGA-C method the number of collocation points is fixed to be equal to the number of control points.
 However, in the IGA-L method, the number of collocation points is variable and larger than the number of control points.
 Therefore, the IGA-L method is more flexible than the IGA-C method.
-Consequently, in the cases where the IGA-C method is unstable, the IGA-L method can be made stable by changing the number of collocation points, as shown in the last example.
+In this example, IGA-L, IGA-SC, and IGA-C are employed to solve a 1D source problem with Dirichlet boundary condition at the left end and Neumann boundary condition at the right end, i.e.,